 CSCCE is the leading training and research organization for STEM community managers and we intend to remain that way!
 As an organization, our activities started more than 6 years ago (incubated first at AAAS and now more than three years as a successful non-profit project), and our staff cumulatively have multiple decades of experience in community management.

 Financially, we receive seed funding from the Alfred P. Sloan Foundation, and we are on a path to financial sustainability by 2024.
 We additionally receive support from a diverse range of well-regarded STEM funders including the US National Science Foundation and the Chan Zuckerberg Initiative.
 Our other revenue streams include training and consultancy and a soon to be launched institutional membership program.

 We have a strong reputation as a trusted source of information and training.
 Our published materials have been downloaded more than 35,000 times and referenced in grants, strategic plans, and evaluations.
-We regularly evaluate our training courses and the large majority of our learners (78% very likely, 19% likely) would recommend them to others.
+We regularly evaluate our training courses, and in 2023 the large majority of our learners (89% very likely, 11% likely) would recommend them to others.

 Timeline and scheduling

 When will the courses that make up the program run?
 What happens if some of the dates don’t work for me?

 We will update course pages regularly with information about scheduling, and when you sign up for the certification program we will ask you to choose your preferred courses and class times.
 You will be able to make changes to your schedule up to 6 weeks before a course begins free of charge.
 After that point, changing your course selection will incur a fee to cover the fact that we will be less likely to fill your spot.

 If you don’t see a time/date option that works for you on a course you’d like to take, please contact email@example.com so that we can work together on a solution.
 As CSCCE continues to grow, we hope to provide more options across a wider range of timezones.